harrykioko/sixty-forty/src/docs/IMPLEMENTATION_PLAN.md

 - User feedback improved with gentler messaging
 - Vote display will show automatically when first vote is cast
 - Existing UI components will be preserved
-- Winner selection will be implemented after vote display enhancement
+- Winner selection is now implemented with basic functionality
 - Vote counts are now managed through a dedicated function
 - Real-time updates are working but need better error handling